rails/rails/guides/source/active_storage_overview.md

 To remove an attachment from a model, call `purge` on the attachment.
 Removal can be done in the background if your application is setup to use ActiveJob.
+Purging deletes the blob and the file from the storage service.

 ```ruby
 # Synchronously destroy the avatar and actual resource files.